Repairing Water Damaged Drywall

 Prevention Going Forward

 After my repair, I became slightly paranoid about water.
 Now I check under sinks monthly.
 I look at ceilings below bathrooms.
 I know where my main water shutoff is.
-Sarah jokes that I've become obsessive, but I watched that ceiling stain for months before I noticed it.
+Tammy jokes that I've become obsessive, but I watched that ceiling stain for months before I noticed it.
 Months.
 How long had water been dripping up there?
 No idea.
 And that bothers me still.

 Install water leak detectors under sinks and near water heaters.
 They're cheap, like $15 each, and they'll alarm before a small drip becomes a major repair.
 I put four of them in after the guest bathroom incident.
 Haven't needed them yet.
 Hope I never do.